mkrogemann/try-until/README.md

 Usage
 =====

-Below is an example that expects a JSON response (eg from a REST call) to contain an 'id' key with a certain value.
+Shown below is an example where we expect some target object to return a JSON response (eg from a REST call) and where we furthermore expect that response to contain an 'id' key with a certain value.

 ```ruby
 require 'try-until'